AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

  3.2.
 Login with the username `admin`.

 .. note::
    Use the `AviatrixControllerPrivateIP` as the password.
 The `AviatrixControllerPrivateIP` is found in the Outputs section of the CloudFormation stack.
+You can also find the Controller instance's private IP address by going to AWS EC2 console, click the Controller instance and locate its private IP address.
 ..

    |imageCFOutputsWithPassword|